johnhamiltondeveloper/virtual-poster/README.md

 With in backend folder you need to change the given value below found in the `.env` file to ones used by your mysql database.

 - `DB_HOST=` will need to be the ip of your database
-- `DB_USER` will need to be the user you have setup in the database to be the acees user
+- `DB_USER=` will need to be the user you have setup in the database to be the access user
-- `DB_PASS` this will be the user password that is used for the mysql user account
+- `DB_PASS=` this will be the user password that is used for the mysql user account
-- `DB_DATABASE` will need to be set to the database you are accessing with in the mysql system
+- `DB_DATABASE=` will need to be set to the database you are accessing with in the mysql system

 ```
 DB_HOST=127.0.0.1